CS601-F18/side-project-NoteShop/README.md

 <br>

 * >**_User Setting Interface_**
+    * display all the user data and the tags which is in the tag box
     * allow user to add more accept tags into their tag box to receive the notes which have the tags
 <br>